gmlp/MicroServicesDocumentation/docs/source/contributing/python.rst

     virtualenv env
     source env/bin/activate

-2. Create a requirements.txt file with the following
+2. Create a requirements.txt file with the following and run it

   ::